 Tech Integrated Conference Room – Video and Teleconference enabled

-MGH Translational and Clinical Research Center (TCRC) – REU investigators conduct several clinical research protocols at the MGH GCRC and benefit from the personnel support including research nurses, nurse practitioners, research nutritionists and also use the inpatient and outpatient facilities, DXA scan facility for assessment of bone density and body composition and exercise testing facilities.
+MGH Translational and Clinical Research Center (TCRC) – REU investigators conduct several clinical research protocols at the MGH TCRC and benefit from the personnel support including research nurses, nurse practitioners, and research nutritionists.
+Investigators also use the inpatient and outpatient facilities, DXA scan facility for assessment of bone density and body composition, and exercise testing facilities.

 MGH Center for Genomic Medicine (CGM) – The REU is supported by Dr. James Gusella PhD, Faculty Member at the CGM, who serves as our Genetic Consultant.
 In addition, REU investigators benefit from the CGM Core laboratory and have in place several strategic collaborations with other CGM scientists.